Strippit 20-Station Turret

 Part #100245-000

 --- Stud Nut, Part #17590-000.
-Replace these Every Time you Remove a Stud, as a Stripped-Nut is Very Hard to Remove from Under Top Turret.
-Our's does Not Strip the Threads as easily as Original Nuts that Strippit used!
+Replace Every Time you Remove a Stud, as a Stripped-Nut is almost Impossible to Remove from Under Top Turret.
+Our's does Not Strip Threads as easily as Original Nuts Strippit used!

 --- 2x2 Notch Unit Tool Lifter in Station #1 in Most Older Strippit Machines, Part #200285-000